23technologies/contributor-guide/README.md

 The text can either be manually added to your commit body, or you can add either ``-s`` or a ``--signoff`` to your usual Git commit commands.

+## Licenses

+We use the ASL 2.0 and the CC-BY-SA 4.0.

 ## Commit messages

 For the commit messages we follow the [best practices from the OpenStack project](https://wiki.openstack.org/wiki/GitCommitMessages).